isomerpages/mlaw-corp/news/press-releases/_posts/2013-01-14-Fact-sheet-on-the-proposed-amendments-to-the-Legal-Aid-and-Advice-Act.md

 ---
-layout: post
-title: Fact sheet on the proposed amendments to the Legal Aid and Advice Act
+title: 'Fact sheet on the proposed amendments to the Legal Aid and Advice Act'
 permalink: /news/press-releases/fact-sheet-on-the-proposed-amendments-to-the-legal-aid-and-advic
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 14 Jan 2013 Posted in [Press releases](/news/press-releases)